Human papillomavirus infection: Blood

-Though it has traditionally been assumed that HPV is not transmissible via blood – as it is thought to only infect cutaneous and mucosal tissues – recent studies have called this notion into question.
+Though it has traditionally been assumed that HPV is not transmissible via blood, as it is thought to infect only cutaneous and mucosal tissues, recent studies have called this notion into question.
 Historically, HPV DNA has been detected in the blood of cervical cancer patients.
 In 2005, a group reported that, in frozen blood samples of 57 sexually naive pediatric patients who had vertical or transfusion-acquired HIV infection, 8 (14.0%) of these samples also tested positive for HPV-16.
 This seems to indicate that it may be possible for HPV to be transmitted via blood transfusion.
 However, as non-sexual transmission of HPV by other means is not uncommon, this could not be definitively proven.
 In 2009, a group tested Australian Red Cross blood samples from 180 healthy male donors for HPV, and subsequently found DNA of one or more strains of the virus in 15 (8.3%) of the samples.
 However, it is important to note that detecting the presence of HPV DNA in blood is not the same as detecting the virus itself in blood, and whether or not the virus itself can or does reside in blood in infected individuals is still unknown.
 As such, it remains to be determined whether HPV can or cannot be transmitted via blood.
-This is of concern, as blood donations are not currently screened for HPV, and at least some organizations such as the American Red Cross and other Red Cross societies do not presently appear to disallow HPV-positive individuals from donating blood.
+This is of concern, as blood donations are not currently screened for HPV, and at least some organizations, such as the American Red Cross and other Red Cross societies, do not presently appear to disallow HPV-positive individuals from donating blood.

 Surgery

 Hospital transmission of HPV, especially to surgical staff, has been documented.
-Surgeons, including urologists and/or anyone in the room, is subject to HPV infection by inhalation of noxious viral particles during electrocautery or laser ablation of a condyloma (wart).
+Surgeons, including urologists and/or anyone in the room, are subject to HPV infection by inhalation of noxious viral particles during electrocautery or laser ablation of a condyloma (wart).
 There has been a case report of a laser surgeon who developed extensive laryngeal papillomatosis after providing laser ablation to patients with anogenital condylomata.